Cambodian PM says Western sanctions would hurt opposition

-PHNOM PENH, Cambodia (AP) — Cambodian Prime Minister Hun Sen says if Western countries impose threatened economic sanctions on his country, it would cause the death of the country’s political opposition.
+PHNOM PENH, Cambodia (AP) — Cambodian Prime Minister Hun Sen said Monday that if Western countries impose threatened economic sanctions on his country, it would cause the death of the country’s political opposition.

 The EU began the process of ending the agreement after last July’s general election, in which Hun Sen’s Cambodian People’s Party won all 125 National Assembly seats.
-The EU, along with other critics, charged the election was unfair and unfree because the sole credible opposition party was dissolved by court order in November 2017.
+The EU, along with other critics, charged the election was unfair and unfree because the sole credible opposition party was dissolved in November 2017 by Cambodia’s Supreme Court, generally seen as being under the government’s influence.

+The U.S. and Germany have already instituted some diplomatic sanctions against Cambodia because of its repressive political climate.

 Most Read Business Stories